things-to-do

 Tickets are inexpensive (under €4 for adults and just €1.50 for children, with some free entry days), making this one of the best-value family outings in Málaga.

-Things to do in Malaga with kids in Winter(Indoors)
+Things to do in Malaga with kids when it rains (indoors)

 The OXO Video Game Museum